How to fund your cancer treatment without a loan

 If insurance does not cover your cancer treatment costs, there are ways to pay for the therapies of your choice.
 Depending on your type of cancer, the cost for treatment at natural or integrative cancer clinics can range from $50,000 to more than $100,000.
 On top of that, there will be out-of-pocket costs – travel, meals, lodging, etc. – that have to be accounted for by the patient.

-Big picture, there are different types of costs related to your care — the type cancer treatment, travel costs to see the doctor, food, lodging, medications.
+Big picture, there are different types of costs related to your care.
 It's important to carefully budget for the assistance you may need.
 Also, don't be short-sighted; your daily life is changing and this will be a long-term battle physically, emotionally, and financially.

 For those owning a home, taking a home mortgage seems to be a significant way to obtain funds to pay for treatments.
 As one person put it, “It’s my home, I’m paying for it and if it can help me now to remain living in it, why not?
 If I pass away it won’t matter anymore anyway.”

-Some patients opt to use 0 percent or low-interest credit cards to get treatments started.
+Some patients opt to use 0% or low-interest credit cards to get treatments started.
 Others use companies that specialize in providing loans for healthcare, like Care Credit.
 It’s like a credit card for healthcare.
 They have 12-month interest-free options available.

-GoFundMe and Caring Bridge remain strong options.
-Patient advocates have held yard sales, bake sales, and other fund-raising events.
+GoFundMe is an option.
+Also, patient advocates have held yard sales, bake sales, and other fund-raising events.
 There should be no shame on the part of a cancer patient asking for financial help.